-In 2010, the majority of people in the workforce in Gibraltar, Egg Harbor and Ephraim were employed by the arts, entertainment, recreation, accommodation and food service industry (see Table 1.5), while the manufacturing industry employed the most people county-wide.
-The retail trade was the second highest employer for Gibraltar at 13.7%, followed by the educational, health and human services at 11.2% of total employment for 2010.
+In 2000, the majority of people in the workforce in Gibraltar, Egg Harbor and Ephraim were employed by the arts, entertainment, recreation, accommodation and food service industry (see Table 1.5), while the manufacturing industry employed the most people county-wide.
+The retail trade industry was the second highest employer for Gibraltar at 15.5 percent, followed by the construction industry with 14.7 percent of total employment for 2000.